-STRATEGIC PLANNING FOR METROPOLITAN CITIES
+STRATEGIC AND TERRITORIAL PLANNING FOR METROPOLITAN CITIES

 Regional Design is characterized by a communicative and argumentative approach, capable of activating processes of extended interaction, involving social and institutional actors, in order to transpose knowledge into action through cooperative practices.
 For this reason, the Regional De- sign approach is appropriate for strategic planning of vast territories, which in the national con- text has discovered renewed propulsion with the administrative reorganization determined by the law 56/2014 and through the establishment of metropolitan cities.
 Metropolitan cities, in particu- lar the metropolitan city of Florence, represent the key issue of the laboratory.